rschristopher/ischristtrue.com/src/truth.md

-If the Spirit of Truth does not exist, or is not knowable to us, then gone too is any hope of any defensible epistemology.
+If the Spirit of Truth does not exist, or is not knowable to us, then gone too is any hope of a defensible epistemology.
 In other words, we cannot know anything and there cannot be knowable truth about ourselves,